 Lower cylinder blocks die casting processes are complex and the main difficulties of the processes are as the following.

-1. Five pieces of cast iron inserts should be placed on die casts and they should be perfectly inlaid into aluminum alloy die casts.
+1. Five pieces of cast iron inserts should be placed on die casts and they should be perfectly inlaid into

 2. The thinnest lower cylinder block's wall thickness is 2 mm; the thickest thickness is 24 mm; the wall thickness has great differences.